-This is a key area for SWERCOTS (South West trading standards partnership) activity which for this priority is based around:-
+This is a key area for Trading Standards Partnership South West activity, which for this priority is based around:-

 - Detection and disruption of illegal/counterfeit tobacco products - Niche products (e.g. snuff, e-cigarettes) - Monitoring the display of products at point of sale.